 Before and after the Bone Mineral Density (BMD) scan

-BMD scans are simple, safe, and painless.
+BMD’s or Bone Density Scans are simple, safe, and painless.
 Bone Mineral Density scans are extremely precise and are one of the most accurate methods available for measuring bone density.
 Using ultra-low dose x-ray, the BMD machine scans and measures bone mineral density at various parts of the body, usually the lumbar spine and hips.

 Before the Bone Mineral Density scan: